 Equitably dividing a divorcing couple’s assets is a time-consuming and challenging process for a judge; therefore, the court will probably ask you to negotiate with your spouse on the value of the assets.
 Even in relatively amicable divorces, however, the opposing parties often place very different valuations on the various properties, leading to a standstill.

-Before your lawyer or the judge comes to intervene, here are five factors you should keep in mind if you and your spouse are going to try to divide your property yourselves:
+Before your trusted lawyer or the judge comes to intervene, here are five factors you should keep in mind if you and your spouse are going to try to divide your property yourselves:

 - List your belongings.
 Working together makes a list of all of the items that you own jointly.
 Of course, you can omit details; both of you agree to personal things of insignificant value